I want to vote and I’m a student.

 When do I register?
-You must be registered before October 5 if you want to vote in 2020 for the presidential election.
+You must be registered before December 7 if you want to vote in the 2021 Senate Runoff Elections.
 You CANNOT register once voting starts and you cannot register on Election Day.
 CHECK YOUR REGISTRATION IN ADVANCE.

 Should I be registered at College?
 Register to vote where you reside– for some this may mean where your parents live or it may mean where you moved to college.